After exit poll, UK's Labour says it is too early to call election result

 “It’s only the very beginning of the night, and it’s too early to call the result,” the spokesperson said in a statement.

-“We, of course, knew this was going to be challenging election, with Brexit at the forefront of many people’s minds and our country increasingly polarized.”

-Reporting by Elizabeth Piper, Writing by Kylie MacLellan, Editing by Alistair Smout
+“We, of course, knew this was going to be challenging election, with Brexit at the forefront of many people’s minds and our country increasingly polarised.”
+(Reporting by Elizabeth Piper, Writing by Kylie MacLellan, Editing by Alistair Smout)